makerdao/mips/MIP41/MIP41c5-Subproposal-Template.md

 - Why are you proposing to offboard this Facilitator?

+### MKR Stake

+- Please post the transaction ID on Ethereum where you have sent 1 MKR to the pause proxy.
+(0xBE8E3e3618f7474F8cB1d074A26afFef007E98FB)
+- Please post the message of the form "@XXXX is offboarding @YYYY. <LINK TO FORUM POST>" along with the associated signature from the EOA.

 ### Core Unit ID

 - Please specify the Core Unit ID.